ankurchavda/SparkLearning/README.md

 13. What is a Task?
 A task is a unit of work that can be run on a partition of a distributed dataset and gets executed on a single executor.
 The unit of parallel execution is at the task level.
 All the tasks within a single stage can be executed in parallel.
 --------------------------
-14. What is Stage?
+14. What is a Stage?

     A stage is a collection of tasks that can run in parallel.
 A new stage is created when there is data shuffling.
 --------------------------
-15. What is Core?
+15. What is a Core?
 A core is a basic computation unit of a CPU and a CPU may have one or more cores to perform tasks at a given time.
 The more cores we have, the more work we can do.
 In spark, this controls the number of parallel tasks an executor can run.
 --------------------------
 16. What is Hadoop, Hive, Hbase?